cardboard-iguana/cardboard-iguana.com/notes/tryhackme-tools-r-us.md

 And we have a meterpreter shell!
 Running `getuid` reveals that we're also running as `root`.
 Ouch.

-* FLAG 10: What user did you get a shell as? -- `root`
+> FLAG 10: What user did you get a shell as? -- `root`

 We'll just drop to `shell` in meterpreter to get the contents of `/root/flag.txt`.

-* FLAG 11: What text is in the file /root/flag.txt? -- `ff1fc4a81affcc7688cf89ae7dc6e0e1`
+> FLAG 11: What text is in the file /root/flag.txt? -- `ff1fc4a81affcc7688cf89ae7dc6e0e1`

-ELAPSED TIME: 3 h 7 min

-## References

 * [Using Hydra](hydra.md)
 * [Using "nmap"](nmap.md)